 We maintain a strict policy against sexual harassment, and stand together in unity against racism and bigotry in any form.

-Please feel free to contact me (firstname.lastname@example.org), or better yet, when our global situation has stabilized, we hope you will come in person to visit the Department of Oceanography here at University of Hawai’i, Mānoa.
-We look forward to sharing more about the fascinating world that exists on and below the ocean’s surface.
+Please feel free to contact me (email@example.com), or better yet, we hope you will come in person to visit the Department of Oceanography here at University of Hawai’i, Mānoa.
+We look forward to sharing more about the fascinating world that exists above, on and below the ocean’s surface.

 Professor Margaret Anne McManus